AiEmStylix/AiEmStylix/README.md

 I'm 19 years old backend developer.

 I'm into coding since I was about 16 years old.
-During this time, I became fluent in C++ and JavaScript, became familiar with Python, and tried C#, and Java.
+During this time, I became fluent in C++ and JavaScript, became familiar with Python, and had tried C#, and Java.

 **0.1 + 0.2 != 0.3**